 In 2020, artists will open their studios by appointment only and social distancing will be enforced.

-Every October, Whatcom County artists and craftsman open their studios to the public during two weekends for the Whatcom Artist Studio Tour.
+Every October, Whatcom County artists and artisans open their studios to the public during two weekends for the Whatcom Artist Studio Tour.
 This makes for a great opportunity to drive down country backroads and discover new parts of Washington while getting a behind-the-scenes look at local creators' work.
-Participating artists are listed on the official website, which will give you some idea of what to expect.

 Many of these events have been canceled or will be held virtually in 2020.